tunjid/Android-Extensions/README.md

 Note that the repository name *NEEDS* to be camel cased as it's used when finding the gradle task to publish the artifact.

 You do however need to specify at least 1 maven repository to publish to if you intend to publish artifacts.

+If you intend to host your own version of the artifacts on github packages after forking the repository, you will need to add a secret to your github action pipeline.
+The secret key is `PUBLISH_INFO_JSON`, and the value is the `publishInfo.json` described above, substituting the values of `publishUrl` and `downloadUrl` to match the url of your github fork and the credentials matching your username and github auth token.